katelynarenas/order_dog_food/README.md

 ## Usage

-This was written and tested with Python 3.8.5, please run with that version or above
+This requires 3.6 or above

 To run:
 ```bash